 Color photography has had a very long history of problems with gradual yellowish stain formation that has occurred both with prints stored in the dark and when exposed to light on long-term display.
 Kodacolor, introduced by Eastman Kodak in 1942, was the first mass market chromogenic color negative film and color print process and was the historical predecessor of today's chromogenic color film and print materials.
-With prints made for more than a decade after its introduction, Kodacolor prints suffered from severe thermally-induced yellowish stain that developed gradually during storage.
-Some examples studied by this author now have d-min blue densities of above 1.0.
+With prints made for more than a decade after its introduction, Kodacolor prints suffered from severe thermally-induced yellowish stain that developed gradually during storage (Figure 1).
+Many examples from this period studied by this author now have d-min blue densities actually above 1.0!
+These Kodacolor prints also had very poor light stability and, with no known examples of prints still surviving in reasonable condition, that period of color photography has been referred to as "The Totally Lost Kodacolor Era of 1942-1953."

-These Kodacolor prints also had very poor light stability and, with no known examples of prints still surviving in reasonable condition, that period of color photography has been referred to as "The Totally Lost Kodacolor Era of 1942- 1953."
-The primary cause of the yellowish stain that occurred in dark storage has been attributed to the presence of non-reacted magenta coupler remaining in the prints at the completion of processing and washing.
+The primary cause of the yellowish stain that occurred in dark storage has been attributed to the presence of nonreacted (non-developed) magenta coupler remaining in the prints at the completion of processing and washing.
 Over time, these residual couplers can develop significant stain levels.
-Improvements were made by Kodak in 1954-55, but magenta coupler-produced-stain continued to be a problem for chromogenic prints.
-As shown in Figures 1 and 2, further complicating the matter is the fact that rates of yellowish stain formation may significantly increase when prints are stored in the dark after exposure to light during display.
+Improvements were made by Kodak in 1954-55, but magenta-coupler-produced-stain has continued to be a problem for chromogenic prints.
+As shown in Figures 2-4, further complicating the matter is the fact that rates of yellowish stain formation may significantly increase when prints are stored in the dark after exposure to light during display.